nicopap/elm-eureka/README.md

 ## Planned (maybe?)

 * An efficient parser capable of building an elm AST lazily.
+(Currently, it just parses everything upfront)

 * Proper line location tracking, so you can retreive the location of the definition of some functions.